 The Board believes that debt in a closed-end fund is a valuable source of long-term outperformance, and therefore the Company will usually be geared.
-At the point of drawing down debt, gearing will never exceed 29.99% of the portfolio valuation.
+At the point of drawing down debt, gearing will never exceed 29.99% of the portfolio valuation but generally will be around half that level.
 Borrowing will be a mixture of short and long-dated debt, depending on relative attractiveness of rates.